gowthami2612/concepts_repo/life-skills-track/firewalls_technicalPaper.md

 ---

-Firewalls are like guards that protect your computer in different ways, making sure only safe information gets in and out.

 Firewalls have several important uses that help protect computers and networks.
 Here’s a simple explanation of what they do:

 ---